0

 All the recipients of the Model and of the Group’s Code of Ethics are therefore subject to the disciplinary system, within the limits detailed in paragraph 9 above.

-The Company condemns any conduct that deviates from the law and from the provisions of the Model and of the Code of Ethics, including when such conduct is carried out in the interest of the Company or with the intention of securing undue advantage for the Company
+The Company condemns any conduct that deviates from the law and from the provisions of the Model and of the Code of Ethics, including when such conduct is carried out in the interest of the Company or with the intention of securing undue advantage for the Company.

 12.1.
 General Principles

-Any alleged violation of the Model or of the provisions set out to implement the Model must, irrespective of the party committing such violation, promptly communicated in writing to the Supervisory Body, without prejudice to the procedures and measures falling under the remit of the party vested with disciplinary powers.
+Any alleged violation of the Model or of the provisions set out to implement the Model must, irrespective of the party committing such violation, promptly be communicated in writing to the Supervisory Body, without prejudice to the procedures and measures falling under the remit of the party vested with disciplinary powers.

 All the recipients of the Model, as detailed in paragraph 9 above, have a duty to report.